Mono-94/mVehicle/README.md

 - Records total kilometers driven by vehicles.
 - Key system via item or database.
 - Menu for sharing keys.
+- FakePlate *only works with vehicles spawned by the Vehicles.CreateVehicle() and ox_inventory item*
 - Commands:
 - - `/givecar [source]`
 - - `/setcarowner [source]`